-GSRs are supported to do research work that fulfills part of their degree requirements for the MS and PhD degrees.
+Graduate Student Researcher (GSR) is often referred to as Research Assistant at other universities.
+GSRs are supported by a faculty member or authorized Principal Investigator, to perform research work that fulfills part of their degree requirements for the MS and PhD degrees.

-For more information about GSR appointments, please see the GSI, GSR, Reader and Tutor Guide.
+For more information about GSR appointments, please visit the following page: https://grad.berkeley.edu/financial/appointments/handbook/#stepsgsar